 If you would like to visit and learn more about Sarah and Joanne’s website, All Things Georgian, click here to be transported.
 To connect with them on twitter, click here for Sarah and here for Joanne.

-If you are interested in learning more about their book, here is a brief summary:
+If you are interested in learning more about their book, “A Right Royal Scandal,” here is a brief summary:

 Almost two books in one, “A Right Royal Scandal” recounts the fascinating history of the irregular love matches contracted by two successive generations of the Cavendish-Bentinck family, ancestors of the British Royal Family.
 The first part of this intriguing book looks at the scandal that erupted in Regency London, just months after the Battle of Waterloo, when the widowed Lord Charles Bentinck eloped with the Duke of Wellington’s married niece.
 A messy divorce and a swift marriage followed, complicated by an unseemly tug-of-war over Lord Charles’ infant daughter from his first union.
 Over two decades later and while at Oxford University, Lord Charles’ eldest son, known to his family as Charley, fell in love with a beautiful gypsy girl, and secretly married her.
 He kept this union hidden from his family, in particular his uncle, William Henry Cavendish-Scott-Bentinck, 4th Duke of Portland, upon whose patronage he relied.
 When his alliance was discovered, Charley was cast adrift by his family, with devastating consequences.